 Searches the variables in all data sets.
 Clicking on this tab will show you the name of the variable, the label for the variable, the type of variable it is, and the study that it was derived from.
 If you would like to further refine your results you can do so using the filter options on the left hand side.

 View data sets over a period of time.

 Shows any publications that used data sets from an ICPSR study.

 Limit the results to either Public Use or Restricted data.

 Limit the results to the format requirement of the statistical software program you are using (i.e. SPSS).

-To access the data, simply click on the title of the study your are interested in.
+To access the data, simply click on the title of the study you are interested in.
 This will take you to the record page for the study.
-From here you get information about the study including the scope of the project, investigators, funding agency, how to cite the study, variable that were used, and any publication that used the data.
+From here you get information about the study including the scope of the project, investigators, funding agency, how to cite the study, variables that were used, and any publication that used the data.